FailAcademy/learning/wdp-vancouver/_slides/week-09/02-gh-pages.md

 Rebasing can be dangerous if you don't know what you're doing, and you never want to rebase commits on a branch that has been pushed to public, shared repository.

 ---
-template: inverse

-# Merge Conflicts!!!

----

-# Resolving Conflicts

-If you attempt a merge and are told you have a conflict...

-1. **Don't panic!**
-2. Open the files that have conflicts
-3. Edit the files and save your changes
-4. Proceed with your merge in CLI or the GitHub GUI

-**Tip:** You can back out of the merge (before completing it) by running `git merge --abort` from the command line.

----
-template: inverse

-# Undoing Commits

----
-class: center, middle

-### If I Could Turn Back Time...

-Check out (and bookmark!) **[this resource](https://github.com/blog/2019-how-to-undo-almost-anything-with-git)** for undoing changes in various way in your Git repositories.

----

 # What We've Learned

 - How to create a `gh-pages` branch and keep it updated
 - How to deal with merge conflicts
-- How to revert commits in our repositories

 ---
 template: inverse